 As a wedding photographer, one of my favorite parts throughout the wedding process is shooting the engagement session.
 It really gives me a chance to get to know each couple as they are.
 Each couple is so different and through getting to know them I am able to truly capture and photograph their story on their wedding day.

 5. Better control over the light and location

 Wedding days can be stressful.
 You have to follow a strict timeline, and have limited time to take photos.
-In addition, your timeline may not allow for photos during the best daylight.
-Also, the location for photos must be within a close radius of your venue.
-Your engagement session is much less pressure (there's no timeline), and you're able to take the photos whenever and wherever you want- in the mountains, the desert, or that gorgeous field you've been driving past on your way home from work.
+In addition, your timeline may not allow for photos during the best daylight and the location choices for wedding photos is limited to a close radius of your venue.
+Your engagement session is much less pressure since there's no timeline, and you're able to take the photos whenever and wherever you want- in the mountains, the desert, or that gorgeous field you've been driving past on your way home from work.
 We'll also make sure to time it perfectly so you can get some gorgeous sunset photos with the most flattering light.

 6. While you're at it, plan a date night

-I love to advise all of my brides to schedule their hair and makeup trials for the same day as the engagement session.
+I love to advise all of my brides to schedule their hair and makeup trials for the same day as the engagement session so they can double down!
 While you're all dressed up and looking your best, you might as well have a date night afterwards!

 All photos were captured by San Juan Capistrano Wedding Photographer Lovisa Photo.
 To see more tips for brides like this one, check out 12 Things to Do After You Get Engaged, or this 6 Reasons to Do an Engagement Session.